liderbug/bfcalendar/README.md

 How the program works: It starts by assuming you've already brought the calendar up and gets previous vars - ie month, year, etc. If not then "now".

-In the background are two Mysql tables:
+There are two Mysql tables:

     CREATE TABLE `cal_entry` (
      `id` int NOT NULL AUTO_INCREMENT,